JewelSourceInc/InvenTree/docs/index.md

       });
     }
 ```
-Parses CSV with papaverse
+Parses CSV with papaverse.
 header: true: treats the first row as header and returns an array of objects {ColumnName: value}.
 skipEmptyLines: true: ignores blank lines.
 On success (complete):
 - Assigns rows = results.data (all row objects).
 - Logs how many rows were parsed.
 - Calls renderPreview() to show a preview table.
 On error: prints error to console and shows an alert.
 It converts the raw CSV file into a usable JavaScript data structure (array of row objects) and triggers preview.

 # 8